Joan of Acre: Joan in fiction

 Joan of Acre makes an appearance in Virginia Henley's historical romance Infamous.
 In the book, Joan, known as Joanna, is described as a promiscuous young princess, vain, shallow and spoilt.
 In the novel she is only given one daughter, when she historically had eight children.
 There is no evidence that supports this picture of Joan.

 In The Love Knot by Vanessa Alexander, Joan of Acre is an important character.
 The author portrays a completely different view of the princess from the one in Henley's novel.
 The Love Knot tells the story of the love affair between Ralph de Monthermer and Joan of Acre through the discovery of a series of letters the two had written to each other.

 Between historians and novelists, Joan has appeared in various texts as either an independent and spirited woman or a spoiled brat.
 In Lives of the Princesses of England by Mary Anne Everett Green, Joan is portrayed as a "giddy princess" and neglectful mother.
 Many have agreed to this characterisation; however, some authors think there is little evidence to support the assumption that Joan of Acre was a neglectful or uncaring mother.

+In Gracious Gift by Abiah Patterson, Joan is a mother figure to her younger siblings.
+After her marriage, she is kind and caring towards her children and step-children.
+She becomes interested in the political landscape of her father's kingdom.